As Microsoft advances with marketing automation, we compare Dynamics 365 Marketing vs HubSpot and which is right for your organisation.

 There’s no hiding that integration remains a point of contention for HubSpot.

 Linking a mature CRM system to HubSpot can be a nightmare of data and field alignments – a process that can conceivably take weeks.
-This carries both a not-inconsiderate time and financial cost (in part explaining why HubSpot has been keen to develop CRM functionality to keep users within its system).
+This carries a not-inconsiderate time and financial cost (partly explaining why HubSpot has been keen to develop CRM functionality to keep users within its system).

 In contrast, if an organisation is already using Dynamics 365 Sales then it can integrate Dynamics 365 Marketing in just a couple of hours.
 Data can then also flow across wider Dynamics 365 module integrations.